Ashley Graham Shows Off Her Long & Toned Legs At Home

 “Excuse me, ma’am!
 But why are you so freaking pretty, love your life,” penned one fan, who added a heart-eyed emoji to their statement.

 “Beautiful.
-And I know I’m not the only mom zooming in on that bookshelf to compare good books for toddlers!” remarked a second Instagram follower,
+And I know I’m not the only mom zooming in on that bookshelf to compare good books for toddlers!” remarked a second Instagram follower.

-“Where can we find a giraffe like this please?” questioned a third viewer.
+“Where can we find a giraffe like this please?” questioned a third viewer about the stuffed toy.

-“You are a glowing girl!” applauded a fourth fan.
+“You are a glowing girl!” wrote a fourth fan.